ylchen333/hpr_3dgs/notes_papers/MYNOTES.md

 To create this benchmark, you can use gpytoolbox (linked above) to load meshes, sample point clouds on them, and do ray-mesh intersections---the toolbox has functions for all these operations.
 You then apply this benchmarking procedure to various meshes from the casual-effects website (also linked above)."

 HPR implementation in open3d: [open3d doc](https://github.com/cmu-ci-lab/fast_dipole_sums/blob/2e8b763f610f5431a107757c433c554029490ad0/util/point_cloud_util.py#L14)

+convexhull on gpu
+only cpu rn
+dont need to make hpr differentiable, just need the visibility furthest point query(?)